 Data & High Resolution Files

-You can download an high resolution file of the map here.
-It’s quite big at 200M pixels.
-It’s a 18MB JPEG file and could crash your browser; even more so if you are using a smartphone.
+There’s also a high resolution file, but Amazon was charging me a pretty penny to host and serve it, so I removed it.
+Let me know if you want it; I’ll send you the file.
 I also have a 1.7G pixels file, but it is too large to host here, so let me know if you need it.
 It uses the Equidistant Cylindrical projection, not the Robinson one like the other high resolution file.

 The input dataset (30MB compressed, around 95MB uncompressed) can be downloaded here, the fields should be self-explanatory.